How can I create a personal cloud server?

 To learn more about Nextcloud, visit the official website at https://nextcloud.com.

 You could run the server on a dedicated computer, but for testing, it's easier to install it on a VM (virtual machine), which you can run on your primary computer.
-Your computer will require the following resources:
+Your computer requires the following resources:

 - A 64-bit CPU with a 64-bit operating system.
-If you're not sure, see our page on how to determine if you have a 64-bit or 32-bit CPU.
+If you're not sure, see: How to determine if you have a 32-bit or 64-bit CPU.

 - An Internet connection.